Erdos-Projects/fall-2025-extreme-temperatures-and-public-health/README.md

 * /HealthData
   * Weekly_deaths_by_age_and_region_1981_2022 (primary dataset)
 * /Weather_Data
-  * Daily weather for largest city/cities in each region
+  * Daily weather for largest city/cities in each region.
+This is taken to represent the weather for that whole region.
 * /PreliminaryDataExploration
   * An initial look at the data to generate some feel for the data
-* labelled_regions_map.png (Scotland labeled but excluded from stats)
-  * A map of the 10 different regions
 * /BasicModelling
   * Modelling the data with a simply polynomial, assessing only the impact of temperature
-* /PyTorchModellingAndPredictions
+* /PyTorchModellingAndPredictions/CNN_Modelling_deseasonalised/
   * A CNN model, trained on the weekly data for weather and excess deaths
+* labelled_regions_map.png
+  * A map of the 10 different regions (Scotland labeled but excluded from the government statistics)
 ## Approach

 Baseline Processing:

-* We identify a seasonal trend, with a yearly peak at winder and dip in summer.
-This corresponds to the seasonal flu.
+* We identify a seasonal trend, with a yearly peak in winter and dip in summer.
+This corresponds largely to the seasonal flu.
 * We remove the seasonal effects from the data with LOESS-smoothed trend fitting.
 This then highlights the impact of shorter term weather effects.
-* We define 'extreme temperatures' as being daily maximums outside the range of 8-21 degrees celsius.
+* We roughly define 'extreme temperatures' as being daily maximums outside the range of 8-21 degrees celsius.
 This is when an increase in deaths above the seasonal baseline is seen.

+Weekly excess deaths versus temperature for the region of the West Midlands:

 ![Temperature versus excess deaths](/Data/PreliminaryDataExploration/temperature_vs_deaths/sub_moving_avg/Weekly_max_temp_vs_deaths_1981-2020_WestMidlands.png)

-Simple modelling and projections:
+### Simple modelling and projections:

+* In /Data/BasicModeling/deaths_vs_temperature/region_breakdown, we show a simple second order polynomial fit to the data, looking only at the impact of the mean of the week's 7 daily maximum temperatures on excess deaths.
+This fit is motivated by the appearance of the data, rather than an expected or predicted relationship (which is likely extremely complex).
+This shows a rise in deaths during the hottest and coldest weeks.

-* We show the average weekly temperature versus excess deaths for all weeks and years, with a breakdown by region and age.
+* We also looked at a breakdown by region and age.
 However, we find that breaking the data down into this granularity leaves only a weak signal with a high level of noise.
-We therefore proceed with our modelling with a regional breakdown only.
+We therefore proceed with our modelling using a regional breakdown only.

 ### Machine Learning Modelling

+Although temperature is likely to have the most significant effect of all the weather variables, other factors such as precipitation and snowfall are likely to play a role e.g. through car accidents or slips on ice.
+We therefore chose to adopt a ML approach which could simultaneously account for these multiple factors.

-We model the (detrended) weekly excess deaths for each region as a function of weekly aggregated weather features.
+We model the weekly excess deaths for each region as a function of weekly aggregated weather features.
 The end-to-end pipeline is scripted and reproducible:

 * **Data prep.** We merge ONS weekly deaths with weekly means of daily weather (e.g., tempmax, humidity, windspeed).
-Deaths are detrended with a LOESS smoother to remove long-run and seasonal structure before modelling, and 1981–2019 data are retained.
+Deaths are detrended with a LOESS smoother to remove long-run and seasonal structure before modelling.
 Output: `region_weather_vs_excess_deaths.csv`.
 * **Per-region splits.** For each region we create train/test CSVs (80/20, seeded) and quick diagnostics plots of `tempmax` vs. excess deaths.
 * **Model.** A CNN (64->32->1 with ReLU + dropout) is trained separately per region on up to six features: `tempmax, tempmin, windspeed, precip, snowdepth, humidity`.
 The collection of features used can be adjusted.
 We find the combination of `tempmax, tempmin, snowdepth` gives the best results.
 Training uses Adam, mini-batches, input Gaussian noise to augment the training data (sigma=0.05), dropout (p=0.10), and early stopping.
 We save `model.pt` and `preprocess.npz` (feature order and scaling).
 * **Test-time inference & plots.** For each region we reload the saved scaler + model to predict on the test data set, exported to `test_temp_pred_actual.csv` plus scatter/histogram figures comparing predicted vs. actual excess deaths against `tempmax`.
-* **Counterfactual demo.** As a demonstration, using monthly median weather for June/December (1981–2019) we show how +/-5°C shifts in `tempmax` affect the model’s implied change in monthly deaths.
+* **Domenstration of use.** As a demonstration, using monthly median weather for June/December (1981–2019) we show how +/-5°C shifts in `tempmax` affect the model’s implied change in monthly deaths.
 A weather forecast could equally be used to predict upcoming excess deaths, or a climate model based forecast for determining longer tends.
-* **One-click run.** `0_run_modelling.py` executes all steps (1 to 9) in order.
+* **One-click run.** `0_run_modelling.py` executes all steps associated with this modelling (files beginning 1_ to 9_) in order.

 ### Validation